 With time on her hands after her children were older, Wilkinson did what any other over-educated leftwing elitist would do, she started a restaurant in downtown Lexington and advertised it as “farm to table.”
 Her menu states that the place, called the Red Hen, sells vegetables raised on a local farm owned by Mexican immigrants.
 Of course, there’s no mention of the fact that vegetables are seasonal and the Shenandoah Valley has winter.
 The restaurant is very small, with only twenty-four seats, which works out to six four-place tables.

 Just why Sanders was in Lexington has not been revealed, but she was with relatives, including her brother-in-law, who claims to be a “liberal” and is not a Trump supporter.
 After the party was seated, one of the staff called Wilkinson at home and told her Sanders was in the restaurant.
 Wilkinson jumped in her car and headed for the little red building on Washington Street.
 She claims that when she got there, she talked to her staff and asked them what they thought she should do.
 She claims her staff, which must be made up of leftists like herself, told her she should ask them to leave, which she did.
 Reportedly, a waiter had already served the party and they were eating when Wilkinson went over and called Sanders outside where she told her she didn’t want her in her restaurant because she works for the White House.
-Although Wilkinson claims the incident wasn’t disorderly, Mike Huckabee, Sanders’ father, says that Wilkinson followed them to the nearby restaurant they went to and attempted to organized a demonstration.
+Although Wilkinson claims the incident wasn’t disorderly, Mike Huckabee, Sanders’ father, says that Wilkinson followed them to the nearby restaurant they went to and attempted to organize a demonstration.
 Finally, Sanders’ brother-in-law went outside and told them they were making a huge mistake and should disperse.

 Now, Wilkinson’s actions are an act of bigotry – the simple definition of the word is “intolerance toward those who hold different opinions from oneself – but it is also an act of stupidity.
 Not only did Wilkinson attract negative attention to her restaurant, she also attracted unwanted attention to the city where Confederate General Thomas J. “Stonewall” Jackson was a professor and where General Robert E. Lee served as president of the university that bears his name, the city from whence the VMI cadets who made the charge at New Market departed for their famous action; she also attracted unwanted attention to another restaurant with the same name in Washington, D.C. (whose manager said his staff would serve anyone.)
 In short, the woman is out of her cotton-picking mind, but then so are most of those in the media and the Democratic Party who do stupid things in opposition to Donald Trump.